To compute orientations of Morse flow trees in Legendrian contact homology: Morse flow trees

+\begin{description} \item[\emph{1-valent puncture}] a 1-valent vertex that is a critical point of the locally defined function difference defining the edge ending at the vertex in a neighborhood of the vertex, and thus the vertex corresponds to a Reeb chord of $\Lambda$, \item[\emph{end}] 1-valent vertex whose $1$-jet lift consists of one point which is contained in $\Sigma$, \item[\emph{2-valent puncture}] a 2-valent vertex that lifts to Reeb chord endpoints, and thus corresponds to a Reeb chord of $\Lambda$, \item[\emph{switch}] a 2-valent vertex contained in $\Pi(\Sigma)$, \item[$Y_0$-vertex] a 3-valent vertex where defining functions change as in Figure \ref{fig:extree}, \item[$Y_1$-vertex] a 3-valent vertex similar to a $Y_0$-vertex but where the middle sheet is replaced by two sheets meeting along $\Sigma$, and the vertex belongs to $\Pi(\Sigma)$. \end{description}

-The $1$-valent vertices of a rigid flow tree are either critical points of the flow lines ending at the vertex, and thus correspond to Reeb chords of $\Lambda$, or lift to $\Sigma$.
-The first type of vertices are called \emph{1-valent punctures}, and the second type are called \emph{ends}.
-There are also 2-valent vertices that lift to Reeb chord end points, and they are called \emph{2-valent punctures}.
-The root of the tree is required to be a puncture, and is called a \emph{positive puncture}.
-All other punctures are called \emph{negative punctures}.
+The root of the tree is required to be a puncture, either 1- or 2-valent, and is called a \emph{positive puncture}.
+All other vertices that are punctures are called \emph{negative punctures}.

-The other kind of 2-valent vertices are \emph{switches}, which are contained in $\Pi(\Sigma)$.
-The 3-valent vertices are either \emph{$Y_0$-vertices}, given as in Figure \ref{fig:extree}, or \emph{$Y_1$-vertices}, which are similar to the $Y_0$-vertices but where the middle sheet is cusped and the vertex belongs to $\Pi(\Sigma)$.
-For a more detailed description of the vertices occurring in a rigid flow tree we refer to [\cite{Georgios1},Section 2.2] or \cite{orienttrees}.
+For a more detailed description of the vertices occurring in a rigid flow tree we refer to [\cite{Georgios1}, Section 2.2] and \cite{orienttrees}.